chitwan27/lineArrange/README.md

 - **Shuffle lines**
   - Action: Shuffles the lines in the selected text.

+- **Lexisort headings**
+  - Action: Lexically sorts the top-level headings in the selected text.

+- **Reverse headings**
+  - Action: Reverses the order of top-level headings in the selected text.

+- **Sort headings**
+  - Action: Sorts top-level headings in the selected text based on their visual width.

+- **Shuffle headings**
+  - Action: Shuffles the top-level headings in the selected text.

 - **Lexisort blocks**
   - Action: Lexically sorts the blocks in the selected text.